Starting a home-based ECE service

 Note: Education (Early Childhood Services) Regulations 2008 (regulation 46(external link), home-based licensing Criterion HS25) requires that medicine is not given to a child unless it is given by a doctor or ambulance officer, by the parent of the child, or with the written authority of a parent / guardian.

 6. Food record

 A record of all food served to children while they are participating in the service (other than that provided by parents for their own children).
 This needs to record the type of food provided.
 The record must be kept and be available for inspection for 3 months after the food is served.
-Refer to the Education (Early Childhood Services) Regulations 2008 (regulation 46, home-based licensing Criterion HS16).
+Refer to the Education (Early Childhood Services) Regulations 2008 (regulation 46(external link), home-based licensing Criterion HS16).

 7. Other documentation